 In the day-to-day give and take of good infant/ toddler child care, children and their caregivers relate in a way that looks much like a dance, with the child leading, the caregiver picking up the rhythm and following.
 When a caregiver reads and responds to the young child’s messages with sensitivity, the child’s hunger to be understood is satisfied.
 The conviction that “I am someone who is paid attention to” becomes part of the infant or toddler’s identity.

 In order to create and sustain intimacy in group child care, we must address six key components of early group experience: group size; quality of the physical environment; primary caregiving assignments; continuity of care; cultural and familial continuity; and meeting the needs of the individual within the group context.

 For children not yet mobile, ZERO TO THREE (1992) recommends that group sizes should be no larger than six; the caregiver/infant ratio should be no more than 1:3.
-For children crawling and up to 18 months, the group size should be no more than nine, ratios no more than 1:3 (explorers are active and need a watchful eye).
-For children 18 months to three years, group size should be no more than 12, ratios, 1:4.
+Children crawling and up to 18 months, the group size should be no more than nine, ratios no more than 1:3 (explorers are active and need a watchful eye).
+Children 18 months to three years should have a group size of no more than 12, ratios, 1:4.
 Centers, group homes, and family day care homes with mixed age groupings should never have more than two children under two years of age in a single group.

 Infants and toddlers with disabilities who do not require special medical support can easily be included in environments with this suggested ratio and group size.
 Children with disabilities are children first; the care they need is often exactly the same as the care typically developing children need.

 The physical environment—indoors and out—can promote or impede intimate, satisfying relationships.
-The environment affects caregiver/infant relationships.
 Carollee Howes discovered that in family day care homes in which dangerous objects and fragile prized possessions had been removed from the area in which infants and toddlers played, caregivers smiled more, encouraged exploration, and gave fewer negative comments (“Don’t touch that!”) to infants and toddlers.
 In an infant/toddler center, a hammock invites a caregiver to cuddle one or two babies.

 The environment affects caregiver/parent relationships.
 A comfortable place for adults within the children’s environment can encourage parents to visit throughout the day and can also be used to encourage continued breastfeeding with infants.
 A place for parents to sit comfortably for a moment at the end of the day acknowledges the parent’s needs and encourages conversation.

-The environment affects relationships between children.
-The amount and arrangement of space and the choice and abundance of play materials can either increase the chances that young children will interact positively with each other or increase the likelihood of biting, toy pulling, and dazed wandering.
+The environment affects relationships between children as well.
+Considering the amount and arrangement of space and the choice and abundance of play materials can either increase the chances that young children will interact positively with each other or increase the likelihood of biting, toy pulling, and dazed wandering.

 Primary Caregiving Assignments

 The assignment of a primary caregiver to every child in group care means that when a child moves into care, the child’s parents know, the director of the program knows, and the caregiver knows who the person is who is principally responsible for that child.
 Primary caregiving does not mean that one person cares for an infant or toddler exclusively, all of the time—there has to be teaming.
-Primary caregiving does mean that the infant or toddler has someone special with whom to build an intimate relationship.
+Rather, primary caregiving implies the infant or toddler has someone special with whom to build an intimate relationship.
 Primary caregiving assignments are an excellent example of program policy that takes the encouragement of relationships seriously.

 Two vignettes adapted from ZERO TO THREE ’s Heart Start: The Emotional Foundations of School Readiness (1992), illustrate the difference a special relationship can make to a young child’s experience in child care.